SahputraS/Vaccine-Hesitancy/README.md

 # Vaccine-Hesitancy
-Vaccine Hesitancy in a Scale-Free SIRV COVID-19 Model
+A group project for the Epidemiology course where we modelled vaccine Hesitancy in a Scale-Free SIRV COVID-19 Model